 This has always been an issue for me.
 Even when it comes to my disorder itself, I wonder if it’s real or if it’s something that I use to excuse my symptomatic behavior.
 I’ve had at least a couple peers tell me that I use my disorder as an excuse for being lazy and skipping out on my responsibilities.
 I believe that this thinking aided in my thought process to stop taking my medications, leading to my major manic episode.

 I’m not blaming them for my irresponsible choice.
-I think what I want to highlight a misconception that those with mental illness choose to behave the way they do.
+I think I want to highlight a misconception that those with mental illness choose to behave the way they do.
 I’ve had to come to terms with how I behaved in an altered mental state, even when I don’t remember a lot of it.
 It’s not that I can wave away what happened because it’s my disorder and something I can’t control, but it does provide context and motivation for preventing this from happening ever again.

 Thinking about those who have commented on my use of mental illness–I wonder how much they realize that goes into everyday life.
 The hours of therapy, handfuls of pills and prescription upkeep, keeping track of sleep, planning around ECT, and so it continues.
 Even so, I feel those obtrusive thoughts of, am I making this up?
 Is this real, or am I lazy and I’m using this diagnosis as a reason for not trying?